clkrak/GitLabs/readme.txt

 This is a demo website created in Agile project.
 Yay!
-Chris Krakauer
+C Krak

 Changes!